s27459-pj/nai/fuzzy/README.md

 Make sure you have uv and python, see "Environment Setup" in the main [README.md](../README.md) for more detailed instructions.

 When inside the `fuzzy` directory:
-- Run the program: `uv run control.py`
+- Run the control with raw data: `uv run control.py`
+- Run the simulator: `uv run simulator.py`

 ## Inputs and Outputs